-- 3.3 million children are now meeting the new recommended Chief Medical Officer Guidelines - 279,600 more children than last year.
+- 3.2 million (44.9%) children and young people are active and therefore meeting the new Chief Medical Officer guidelines.

 The infographic above also highlights some demographic differences.
 Adult physical activity habits often develop in childhood, which is why it is vital that more children get more active in Berkshire and Get Berkshire Active is working towards increase physical activity levels for children across Berkshire.
 For more information on the survey and for full results please visit Sport England's website to find out about the child and adult surveys.